 These shocking disappointments knock back our toddler-shaped assurance

-Grudgingly, as we get older, we have to accept that other people’s experience might have some slight validity.
+Grudgingly, as we get older, we have to accept that other people’s experiences might have some slight validity.
 For example, not everyone in our family may share our teenage obsession with rap music; or – most painful of all – that the boy that we love may not love us back.

-These shocking disappointments may irritate us or knock back our toddler-shaped assurance that the world is there just for us, but generally many of us sail along through into middle aged still assuming that pretty much everyone sees the world the way we see it.
+These shocking disappointments may irritate us or knock back our toddler-shaped assurance that the world is there just for us.
+But generally many of us sail along through into middle-aged still assuming that pretty much everyone sees the world the way we see it.
 It’s just they’re not smart enough to realise it – yet.

 However, there comes a point where a slew of insistently ‘other’ life experiences start to make that assumption shudder.
 Things like the death of a friend, the birth of a child, a life-changing illness or a catastrophe at work: all these, start to perforate our certainty about the world being essentially ‘shaped like us’.

 I have lived like a toddler for a lot longer than is comfortable or elegant.